 PhD in Intercultural Studies

 The Doctor of Philosophy in Intercultural Studies (PhD ICS) degree represents the highest academic credential in the study of Christian mission.
 It is offered through Fuller’s Center for Missiological Research (CMR), a world-renowned institution for missiology, intercultural studies, and world Christianity.
 The PhD ICS program at Fuller provides exceptional candidates with the opportunity to design, develop, and complete a customized research plan in consultation with faculty advisors through a tutorial-driven process that integrates a wide range of academic disciplines.
-PhD ICS graduates make an original contribution to missiology and are well-trained scholars prepared to teach at the university and seminary level.
+PhD ICS graduates make an original contribution to missiology.
+They are well-trained scholars prepared to teach at the university and seminary level and with the standing to provide global leadership.

 Cohorts